elbosso/expect-dialog-ca/README.md

 key obtained from the requestor with the fingerprint of the certificate to be revoked.
 The equality alone is *-one can not stress this enough-* however depending on the policy not sufficient to actually revoke the certificate in question.

+#### Keeping the CRLs valid
+The validity period of a certificate revocation list is always limited.
+The PKI or CA is responsible for refreshing the CRL before the validity of the last one is up.
+The script `refresh_crl.sh`offers a convenient method of doing so.

 #### Managing Certificate Lifecycle
 It is crucial for a well-managed CA to watch out for certificates about